andydansby/triangle_rotation/README.md

     4) create an entirely new compile flow to allow full use and seperated compile.
 3 seperate compiles with Contended, Uncontended and RAM 0.
 Contended is from $5DC0 to $7FFF  Uncontended is from $8000 to $BFFF and RAM0 is from $C000 to $FFFF.
 This setup allows for portability to the 128K machines.

+Folder 7
+    1) Some additional tweaks to improve speed
+    2) Start to  incorporate control keys using the routine foudn in Dean Belfield's github

+Folder 8
+    1) start to transition to using Structs to hold ship variables

+Folder 9
+    1) Finished transitioning to using struts
+    2) Ship can now move properly, up down, left right, diagonals not supported yet